jgsmith/exinfiltr8/priv/game/verbs/players/kneel_prox.md

 ---
 verbs:
-  - kneel on
+  - kneel
 syntaxes:
-  - "<direct:object:here>"
+  - "<proximity> <direct:object:here>"
 actions:
-  - move:on
+  - move:prox
   - kneel:maybe
 see also:
   - stand on
+word lists:
+  proximity:
+    - at
+    - on
+    - behind
 ---
 Lets you kneel on something if you aren't already.